 The sublime dimension that Yuran proposes is analogous to Lacanian extimacy, and Heideggerian ecstasis.
 But this is a philosophy of the economic, so we are not talking about Dasein, or an a clinical analysand, but rather the prospect of a new form of economic behavior.
-The book often uses the terms “subject” and “object”, though it seems we should be very careful with these terms.
-These terms can have a wide range of connotations, and they are only going to be useful if their sense is very precise.
+The book often uses the terms “subject” and “object”, though we should be very careful with these terms.
+These terms can have a wide range of connotations, and they are only going to be useful if their sense is precise.

 This emptying is presented as an ancient habit.
 The term “personae” is the Latin word for mask, and we can imagine that a certain form of emptying is a mask that covers earlier forms of emptying.
 Though the book does not include much discussion on the longer history of this trait.
 To access some primordial sense of emptying, one section discusses a theory of excretion and anal behavior proposed by the psychoanalyst Sandor Ferenczi.
 This reference seems to have been carefully chosen from possible psychoanalytic material that could have been discussed.
 Topics like anorexia or depression, or perhaps masochism, might be suitable here.
 And in terms of ancient civilization, this trait of emptying is associated with religious asceticism.
 So there is a background on this emptying gesture, where there might be some link between religious asceticism and certain forms of psychopathology.